boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

         |       |                           |       |
         +-------+                           +-------+

-The protocol flows between the customer and the merchant are given in the above diagram.
 The protocol proceeds as follows:

-1. The customer sends [the `open_c` message](#the-open_c-message), which contains information about the initial state of the proposed channel.
+1. The customer sends the [`open_c` message](#the-open_c-message), which contains information about the initial state of the proposed channel.
 2. The merchant [verifies the received message](#merchant-requirements) and either accepts or rejects the proposed channel.
 They reply with [the `open_m` message](#the-open_m-message), which contains the merchant's contribution to the channel identifier.
 3. The customer and merchant each compute the channel identifer `channel_id`, which acts as the unique channel identifier for the on-chain Tezos escrow account and off-chain `zkAbacus` channel.
 The identifier `channel_id` is computed as `SHA3-256(customer_randomness, merchant_randomness, customer_public_key, merchant_public_key, merchant_zkabacus_public_key)`.
 4. They then initialize the `zkAbacus` channel by running `zkAbacus.Initialize()` on the previously established public parameters.
 In this subroutine: